-Ski Tow facilities. (a) A 1,500 car parking lot shall be permitted in the Bridger Bowl Base Area.
+Ski Tow facilities.

+- (a) A 1,500 car parking lot shall be permitted in the Bridger Bowl Base Area.
 An additional total of 6 acres (not including snow storage and access aisles) shall be permitted in addition to the parking areas in existence as of 2013, 4 acres of which may be constructed within 2 years from the date of this amendment, and the remaining two acres of which may then be constructed.
 The preceding sentence is subject to any further amendments to the Base Area Plan that may occur in this period.
 At least 10% of the total number of parking spaces allocated for skiers shall be reserved for ride sharing and car pool users, and high occupancy vehicles (3 or more persons per vehicle).
-This Section 9.10 is intended to be inclusive of and not in addition to any parking permitted under Section 8.10. (b) Commercial uses shall provide 1 off-street parking space for each 200 sq.ft. of gross floor area. (c) 2 off-street parking spaces for each residential unit. (d) Parking required for other uses shall be as set forth by the Gallatin County Zoning Enforcement Agent subject to appeals as outlined herein.
-Employee housing, 2 spaces per dwelling unit. single family.
-Employee dormitory 1 space per each 200 sq.ft. of rooms designed for
+This Section 911.10 is intended to be inclusive of and not in addition to any parking permitted under Section 810.10. - (b) Commercial uses shall provide 1 off-street parking space for each 200 sq.ft. of gross floor area. - (c) 2 off-street parking spaces for each residential unit. - (d) Parking required for other uses shall be as set forth by the Gallatin County Zoning Enforcement Agent subject to appeals as outlined herein.

+Employee housing, single family.